The Beautiful Tollymore Forest Park, County Down

 Activities at Tollymore

-Tollymore Forest Park caters for many outdoor activities including walking, caravanning and camping, horse riding and orienteering.
+Tollymore Forest Park caters to many outdoor activities, including walking, caravanning, camping, horse riding, and orienteering.
 Other activities include sporting events or educational visits.

 Caravanning and Camping

 Tollymore Forest Park is open all year and offers extensive facilities for caravanning or camping.
-There are toilets and showers (some of which are wheelchair accessible), a fresh water supply, chemical toilet disposal point and electricity hook-ups for caravans.
+There are toilets and showers (some wheelchair accessible), a freshwater supply, a chemical toilet disposal point and electricity hook-ups for caravans.

 Horse Riding

-The forest management is able to provide horses for pleasure rides.
+The forest management can provide horses for pleasure rides.

 Big Deer

-‘Big Deer’ designed for four to eleven-year-olds can be found beside the lower car park in Tollymore Forest Park.
-This impressive and beautiful wooden play space is sure to keep the kids entertained.
-It features a giant timber Fallow Deer, castle turret, folly tower and hollow tree all connected through a series of rope-bridges, tunnels, spider webs, basket swings and slides.
-Parents can sit back, admire the views and enjoy a picnic at the Deer tables as the kids play in this great outdoor location.
+‘Big Deer’ is designed for four to eleven-year-olds and can be found beside the lower car park in Tollymore Forest Park.
+This impressive and beautiful wooden play space will keep the kids entertained.
+It features a giant timber Fallow Deer, castle turret, folly tower and hollow tree, all connected through a series of rope bridges, tunnels, spider webs, basket swings and slides.
+Parents can sit back, admire the views, and enjoy a picnic at the Deer tables while the kids play in this great outdoor location.

 Tollymore National Outdoor Centre

 Tollymore National Outdoor Centre is located within the forest.
 It is a centre for Mountaineering and Canoeing Activities.
 Funded and managed by Sport Northern Ireland.
-The centre’s aim is to provide an unrivalled service to customers regardless of their level of experience.
+The centre aims to provide an unrivalled service to customers regardless of their level of experience.
 The centre also has a mountain bike skills course and a climbing wall.
-The centre entrance is located on the Hilltown Road outside of Bryansford.
+The centre entrance is located on Hilltown Road outside of Bryansford.

 Filming

-It’s no wonder that the forest has been used for several purposes including shooting films and shows.
-The forest has been used as a filming location for the TV series Game of Thrones and the film Dracula Untold.
-This has seen Tollymore Forest Park become more popular over the last few years.
+It’s no wonder the forest has been used for several purposes, including shooting films and shows.
+The forest has been used as a filming location for Game of Thrones and the movie Dracula Untold.
+Tollymore Forest Park has become more popular over the last few years.
 Fans of the series want to explore the real-life filming locations.

 Simplicity in Its Pure Form